GregDoming/OptumTakeHome/README.md

 ## Questions 1 & 2
 In the project Directory you can find folders QuestionOne & QuestionTwo containing the relative answers.

+## Question 3
 The answer to question 3 is in the counting folder.

 ## Available Scripts